 And so, after all these years of being regaled with Betty stories, "being a Betty" became some kind of verb or adjective that I live by.
 It simply means to be a better person in whatever capacity is available to you.
 Be kind.
 Be smart.
 Roll with the punches.
 Try something new.
 Care about your neighbor.
 And all people.
 And animals.
 And the planet.
 Do what you can.
 Offer to help.
 Don't be afraid to ask for help.
 Express gratitude.
 Know you are worthy of love.

 Well, why would you not want to do all of this all the time?
 Be.
 A. Betty.
 Everyday.
-And the B.A.B.E. theme was born.
+And drink like a B.A.B.E.

 A Betty (by a broad definition) is honest and brave, loyal and nurturing, witty and fun.
 She's balanced, quirky, open-minded, complex, and flawed.
 She's soulful and driven.
 And I think there's a little Betty in all of us.